nomic/roz/README.md

             roz( grant ( someone )),
             ... )
 ```

+Note in the above you need to define ```someone``` yourself.
+Roz is agnostic to
+whatever your authentication scheme is so you'll need to provide that check.
+As
+above, that's generally pretty easy.

+Also note that roz emits 403's.
+If authentication is required and you want to
+return a 401, you'll need to handle that before getting to the roz middleware.

 Use "where" to glue in a more specific rule.
 For this example, only
 an admin is allowed to edit posts.